There are opportunities everywhere for content marketers.

 While there are several factors that contribute to YouTube rankings, quality views are the most important.

-When I say “quality views,” I mean a situation when the average viewer watches most of the video.
+When we say “quality views,” we mean a situation when the average viewer watches most of the video.

 It’s important to understand what “a lot” is to an algorithm.